 The first meeting was convened by the White House Office of Science and Technology Policy on 19 May 2010 in Washington, DC and was hosted by the US Environmental Protection Agency (EPA).
 The meeting included approximately 40 leaders from major ocean research institutions, with strong representation from Gulf Coast States.

-The third meeting was held 22–23 June 2010 at New Orleans, LA and was sponsored by the Institute of Medicine of the National Academies of Science.
+The third meeting was held 22–23 June 2010 at New Orleans, LA and was sponsored by the Institute of Medicine of the National Academies of Sciences, Engineering, and Medicine.
 Over 300 participants attended the workshop, including representatives from all of the affected Gulf Coast States.
 The meeting was convened to address public health impacts and responses to them in the short- and long-term, including monitoring and surveillance of potentially affected populations.
+The workshop report is available here.

 The GoMRI Research Board identified five research themes from the results of these meetings: